peterhinch/micropython-vs1053/ASYNC.md

 The driver is asynchronous enabling other tasks (such as a GUI interface) to run concurrently while playing audio files.

-While the driver is cross-platform, testing on ESP8266 and ESP32 failed.
+While the driver is cross-platform, testing on ESP8266 failed.
 It works on Pico, Pyboard D, Pyboard 1.x and Pyboard Lite (the latter restricted to 128Kbps MP3 files).
 The synchronous driver works on ESP8266.

+## 1.1 ESP32 issue

+On ESP32 the `vs1053.py` file requires a minor mod to remove or comment out the `micropython.native` decorator on the `.play` method.
+With this done it will play MP3 at up to 256Kbps.
+I attempted FLAC playback, but this required overclocking to 240MHz and, while it worked, the margin was minimal.

 # 2. Wiring